 In the short term as increasing volumes of low carbon technologies connect to the network (renewable generation, EVs, heat pumps and battery storage), utilisation of the network will increase.
-Subsequently, losses will generally increase .
+Subsequently, losses will generally increase19.
 As we transition to DSO, we are committed to a flexibility first approach.
 The use of customer flexibility and smart solutions will often lead to an increase in network losses, however from a whole systems perspective this is the correct outcome as this in turn unlocks wider decarbonisation.
 Further, the carbon impact of this increase in network losses will diminish over time.
 Should network reinforcement be the optimum solution, network losses will be reduced by installing new assets that will have lower losses (e.g. larger cables and modern low-loss transformers).

 We remain committed to whole system optimisation and will continue to incorporate losses into our decision making process.
-As an example of this in an industry wide context, we and other DNOs have been working together as part of the ENA open networks project on flexibility services in developing a common evaluation methodology (CEM).
+As an example of this in an industry wide context, we and other DNOs have been working together as part of the ENA open networks project on flexibility services20 in developing a common evaluation methodology (CEM).
 This tool enables DNOs to make investment decisions when comparing flexibility products to traditional network interventions.
+The CEM considers some of the wider network and societal impacts of the different network interventions, which includes the impact of network losses.